Sarasin Responsible Model Portfolio Service

 We also believe that our clients’ long-term interests are not best served by a narrow focus on relative performance against a market index.
 The service we offer goes beyond beating a benchmark: first and foremost, we start with our clients’ needs and take a holistic approach.
 We would not, for instance, deploy capital in a company whose success involves causing significant harm elsewhere, which could damage our clients’ interests.
 Where we believe we can play a positive role in boosting broader market returns through improved government policies or market practices we will seek to catalyse change.

-We aim to invest in companies that benefit from our ‘global themes’, or societal trends such as digitalisation, automation, ageing, emerging consumers and climate change.
+We aim to invest in companies that benefit from our ‘global themes’, or societal trends such as digitalisation, automation, ageing, emerging consumption and climate change.
 Further, we seek companies that are able to drive long-term performance through credible strategies to transform these strengths into enduring value, and demonstrating robust governance structures that will protect shareholders’ and creditors’ interests.

-Environmental, governance and social factors are considered alongside other value drivers in determining a company’s ‘investment case’ and ‘risks to investment’.
+ESG factors are considered alongside other value drivers in determining a company’s ‘investment case’ and ‘risks to investment’.
 Companies’ long-term success depends on strategies that sustainably deliver goods or services valued by customers, such that companies earn an attractive return, maintain their license to operate and prosper.
 A company’s relations with core stakeholders, from employees, to suppliers, to regulators, to local communities to other groups that are impacted by (and may impact) the company’s operations, as well as its environmental performance, are important considerations.

 ESG is a required part of our analysis, and where we identify potential material impacts, this must be reflected within our valuation and modelling.
 This, therefore, has an impact on portfolio construction as it is part of the fair value and fundamental assessment of a company, which is considered in the investment decision and position sizing.